-The examples below (running on a 64 bit Linux 5.14 with Intel® CoreTM i7-9850H CPU @ 2.60GHz × 12 with Turbo Boost disabled, 32 GB of RAM and SSD) show different use cases of increasing complexity.
+The examples below (running on a 64 bit Linux 5.14 with Intel® CoreTM i7-9850H CPU @ 2.60GHz x 12 with Turbo Boost disabled, 32 GB of RAM and SSD) show different use cases of increasing complexity.
 As they progress, some internal architectural details of the tool and the configuration options supported, are explored.

 The tools can run both from within the broker's instance folder or from the home folder.
-In the former case it will use the same JVM parameter configured on the instance (on artemis.profile), while in the latter case the user should set JAVA\ARGS environment variable to override default heap and GC parameters (e.g. -XX:+UseParallelGC -Xms512M -Xmx1024M)
+In both cases, the user should set JAVA_ARGS environment variable to override default heap and GC parameters (e.g. -XX:+UseParallelGC -Xms512M -Xmx1024M)